TanathepR/FlappyBird/README.md

 # FlappyBird
-This is a term project oop of tcn
+This is a term project OOP of tcn